second-state/WasmEdge-go/README.md

-# ACTIVE DEVELOMENT.
-Use this project with your own risk.

 # Second State WebAssembly VM for Go Package

 The [WasmEdge](https://github.com/WasmEdge/WasmEdge) (formerly SSVM) is a high performance WebAssembly runtime optimized for server side applications.
 This project provides a [golang](https://golang.org/) package for accessing to WasmEdge.